-3.10 Ownership and Disposition of Property
+3.10 Ownership and disposition of property

-(a) Equipment of any kind purchased from award funds remains the property of ACEM.
+(a) Equipment of any kind purchased from grant funds remains the property of ACEM.
 With the prior approval of ACEM, the grant recipient may transfer or donate such equipment to another approved project or relevant institution.

 (b) ACEM may arrange or direct removal or transfer of equipment between laboratories: